UNIVERSITY OF MICHIGAN JSI

-PPIA Fellows who successfully complete any PPIA Junior Summer Institute and who are admitted to the Master in Public Policy (MPP) program at the Ford School are guaranteed a minimum fellowship of a quarter tuition, and are eligible to compete for a Rackham Masters Award, consisting of four semesters of tuition and fees, a stipend and health care.
+PPIA Fellows who successfully complete any PPIA Junior Summer Institute and who are admitted to the Master in Public Policy (MPP) program at the Ford School will be guaranteed at least a quarter tuition fellowship, and be eligible to be considered for a Rackham Masters Award, consisting of four semesters of tuition and fees, a living stipend, and health care.

 For more information about the Ford School ‘s PPIA Junior Summer Institute see contact information below.

 PPIA Junior Summer Institute at University of Michigan